Copyleaks is an advanced cloud platform for tracking and tracing content online. Copyleaks enables various content related usages:

 Signing up to Copyleaks is very easy.
 Click here to get started.

-It depends on which Copyleaks service you are using.
-On the Academic and Businesses services, go to your Dashboard and choose the content that you wish to see its results from ‘Your Scans’.
+Go to your Dashboard and choose the content that you wish to see its results from ‘Your Scans’.
 This is where you will see a list of results ordered by the percentage of similar content.
 You can also press on ‘compare’ to see the full text comparison between your content and the specific result.
-On the Websites service, go to your site’s ‘Overview’ and choose ‘Results Found’.
-You can press the icon on the ‘Compare’ column to receive the text comparison with the specific result.

-If you would like the content you upload and scan to not appear in our database, simply click your username in the top right corner, go to "Settings", "Account Settings" and uncheck the statement.
+In order to update your submitted content settings, simply click "My Account" in the top right corner, go to "Settings", "Advanced Settings" and check or uncheck the statement.

 While each case is unique, there are a few variable to keep in mind.
 The amount of content you have uploaded.
 A document of 250 words is very different from a 10,000 word document.
 This can affect the percentage of similar content from very small to a larger number.
 This is why you can view the similar passages that are highlighted easily to decide if there is legitimate plagiarism.
 If you are a student, there is typically a percentage of similar content you must stay under.
 Many teachers have a range of 20-30%, so this is a good bar to set when you receive your results.